wendwarge/Fab-Academy-2018/teaching_ethos.md

 ##### Your plans for developing yourself as a teacher.

 I'm always trying out new ways of teaching and adapting old ways.
-I read a bit of Papert, Piaget, and talk a lot with other people.
+I read a bit of [Papert](http://www.papert.org/), [Piaget](https://www.simplypsychology.org/piaget.html) and [Constructionism/Constructivism](http://guzdial.cc.gatech.edu/Commentary/construct.html), and talk a lot with other people.
 I test things out with my students - ask them how the session went and what might have worked better, what worked well.
 They teach me, I teach them.

 I often say:
 **'I'm not an expert, I've just had more time to make mistakes and learn from them than you'.**